+As of July 31, 2011, we owned 6 issued U.S. patents.
+Our issued patents are scheduled to expire between 2013 and 2026.
 We have also filed 18 U.S. patent applications.
 Our patents and patent applications generally apply to our suite and applications.
 We do not know whether any of our patent applications will result in the issuance of a patent or whether the examination process will require us to narrow our claims.
 In addition, we may not receive competitive advantages from the rights granted under our patents and other intellectual property.
 Our existing patents, and any patents granted to us or that we otherwise acquire in the future may be contested, circumvented or invalidated, and we may not be able to prevent third parties from infringing these patents.
 Therefore, the exact effect of the protection of these patents cannot be predicted with certainty.
 We anticipate continuing to file patent applications to protect our rights in our proprietary technologies, and will pursue such applications, as well as applications for registrations for other intellectual property rights in the future.
 In addition, given the costs, effort, risks and downside of obtaining patent protection, including the requirement to ultimately disclose the invention to the public, we may choose not to seek patent protection for certain innovations; however, such patent protection could later prove to be important to our business.

 We also rely on several registered and unregistered trademarks to protect our brand.
 We have registered the trademarks Guidewire, Guidewire PolicyCenter, Guidewire ClaimCenter and Guidewire BillingCenter in the United States and Canada.
 We also own a U.S. trademark registration, an International Registration (with protection extended to Australia and the European Community) and a Canada trademark for the Gosu trademark.
 Additionally, we own an Australia trademark registration, a Hong Kong trademark registration, and a pending Japan trademark application for the Guidewire trademark.
 Nevertheless, competitors may adopt service names similar to ours, or purchase our trademarks and confusingly similar terms as keywords in Internet search engine advertising programs, thereby impeding our ability to build brand identity and possibly leading to confusion in the marketplace.
-In addition, there could be potential trademarks.
+In addition, there could be potential trade name or trademark infringement claims brought by owners of other registered trademarks or trademarks that incorporate variations of our trademarks.
 Any claims or customer confusion related to our trademarks could damage our reputation and brand and substantially harm our business and results of operations.